MOxUnit/MOcov/README.md

     coverage results are stored in JSON, XML and HTML formats.

 -   Use with continuous integration service, such as [Shippable] or [travis-ci] combined with [coveralls.io].
-See the  in the MOxUnit project for an example.
+See the   [travis.yml configuration file] in the [MOxUnit] project for an example.

 ### Use with travis-ci and Shippable
 MOcov can be used with the [Travis-ci] and [Shippable] services for continuous integration testing.
 This is achieved by setting up a `travis.yml` file.
-Due to recursiveness issues, MOcov cannot use these services to generate coverage reports for itself; but for an example, see the [MOxUnit .travis.yml] file.
+Due to recursiveness issues, MOcov cannot use these services to generate coverage reports for itself; for an example in the related [MOxUnit] project, see the [travis.yml configuration file] file.

 ### Compatibility notes